h-wb/home-ops/README.md

 ---

 ## Kubernetes

+There is a template over at [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) if you want to try and follow along with some of the practices I use here.

+I would recommend looking at [onedr0p/home-ops](https://github.com/onedr0p/home-ops) or [joryirving/home-ops](https://github.com/joryirving/home-ops) for more polished repositories.

+You could find this one useful if you're looking for informations about:
+- Longhorn
+- OVH (*archived*)
+- Bitwarden (CLI)

+### Installation

 My Kubernetes cluster is deployed with [Talos](https://www.talos.dev).
 This is a semi-hyper-converged cluster - workloads and block storage are sharing the same available resources on my nodes while I have a separate [TrueNAS SCALE](https://www.truenas.com/truenas-scale/) server with ZFS for NFS/SMB shares, bulk file storage and backups.